dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap.rst

 translated to SQL/CQL queries via dict-sql.

 Cassandra requires installing dovecot-ee-cassandra-plugin package and the cpp-driver from 3rdparty repository.
-See :ref:`ox_dovecot_pro_releases` for further details.
+See :ref:`ox_dovecot_pro` for further details.

 The fs-dictmap syntax is: